Prepare For Your Boat Transport

 If you’re a first-time boat owner, transporting your new vessel might be slightly alien to you.
-If you need to move a boat you can either use your own trailer (should you have one) or employ the services of a professional boat transport company for a smooth boat move.
+If you need to move a boat you can either use your own trailer (should you have one) or employ the services of a professional for a smooth move.

 Depending on the size of your boat or yacht, moving it yourself might be unfeasible.
 If you’re going for a small craft that you’re keeping on land then investing in your own trailer in the future might be the most economical.

 Before Your Move

 You’ll want to plan as far ahead as possible to give yourself enough time to prepare for the transport and to enable you to find a suitable transport service.
 However your boat is being moved, make sure you:-

-Check the boat’s condition: Make sure you thoroughly check the interior and exterior of your vessel for any previous damage, this way you can see if it suffers any during transit.-
+Check the condition: Make sure you thoroughly check the interior and exterior of your vessel for any previous damage, this way you can see if it suffers any during transit.-

 Remove valuables: Make sure you take anything valuable off your boat before it’s transported as these will not be insured.

 If your vessel is being transported by land there are a number of preparatory jobs to do to ensure that the transportation goes as smoothly as possible:-

 Drain the bilge: Pumping out waste water and other liquids will make the boat lighter to deliver and prevent any potential leakages during transport.-

-Empty water and refuse stores: Any freshwater tanks and rubbish should be emptied from your boat.-
+Empty water and refuse stores: Any freshwater tanks and rubbish should be emptied.-

 Empty the majority of fuel: Disconnect fuel tanks and empty the majority of the gasoline, it’s only extra weight and another potential leak.-

 Disconnect battery and tidy cables: A precaution that will help avoid draining the battery and any shortages in electronics.-